louiszen/QSK_CMS_BE/README-CodeGuy.md

 ## **Config / Credentials Referer** :warning:

 Everytime you want to reference to SYSConfig or SYSCredentials. <br/>
-Please refer to the corresponding SYSConfig.js or SYSCredentials in IZOGears folder. <br/>
+Please refer to the corresponding SYSConfig.js or SYSCredentials.js in IZOGears folder. <br/>
 It will redirect to the correct script.

 ---